calimero-network/calimero-sdk-js/docs/mergeable-js.md

   sufficient?
 - Do we need a migration tool for existing snapshots?
 Currently out of scope; contracts can add the decorator and redeploy with a fresh state.

+## Limitations & Future Work (Experimental Status)

+- **Leader-only merge:** The current implementation only merges on the node that makes the write.
+Other nodes replay the merged payload but do not perform conflict resolution themselves yet.
+- **Host unaware of metadata:** The Rust storage layer ignores the merge descriptor today; last-write-wins still applies if two deltas for the same entry arrive concurrently.
+- **Custom handlers:** Executed only on the writing node.
+There is no host-side registry to re-run them on followers.
+- **Next steps:** carry merge descriptors through the storage delta and teach `Interface::save_internal` / `merge_root_state` to honour them, including a Rust-side registry for contracts that supply custom handlers.
+Until then, treat `@Mergeable` as an experimental helper that makes local writes safer and prepares metadata for future runtime support.